topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 # 1. Introduction
-This document provides examples of using TOPST D3-G.
+This document provides examples of using the TOPST D3-G.
 This document includes the following information:
 - Input Device
   - Keyboard